snl-dakota/dakota/docs/user/usingdakota/inputfile/variables.rst

 the list is active for derivatives).
 The labels are again taken from user-provided or default variable descriptors.

-The final array for the analysis components (AC) begins with the number of analysis components (``q``) and its identifier string “``analysis_components``.”
+The fourth array for the analysis components (AC) begins with the number of analysis components (``q``) and its identifier string “``analysis_components``.”
 The next ``q`` lines provide additional strings for use in specializing a simulation interface followed by the